celo-org/docs/docs/developer/index.md

 ---

 [Celo Developers](https://celo.org/developers) build financial dApps that create the conditions for prosperity for everyone.
-Celo's ultralight mobile client makes it easy to build for smartphones across the world.
+Celo's ultralight mobile client, fee abstraction, and sub-cent fees makes it easy to build for smartphones across the world.
 Send or Request stable assets easily with anyone in your address book, powered by decentralized phone number verification.

 ## Quickstart